 - Compensation for in-home medical assistance or in-home domestic care when your injuries prevent you from caring for yourself

 - Compensation for the physical, mental, and emotional pain and suffering you endure in the aftermath of a car accident

-You and your family might be entitled to other forms of compensation if a loved one was fatally injured in a car accident.
+You and your family might receive other forms of compensation if a loved one suffered fatal injuries in a car accident.
 Wrongful death damages might include reasonable funeral and burial expenses and loss of consortium, companionship, and society.

 Prepare to File a Personal Injury Lawsuit Immediately

 California Code of Civil Procedure (CCP) §335.1 generally allows you to prepare and file a personal injury lawsuit within two years of the date of the accident.
 Your legal team may use objective and dated forms and documents related to the accident to establish the date of the accident and prove that the filing of your lawsuit complies with the California statute of limitations.

 If someone you love lost their life in a Los Angeles car accident, your family generally has the same two-year time limit to file a wrongful death lawsuit for its loss.
 Speak to your legal team about the death of your loved one and your familial relationship.
 A lawyer may be able to help you determine which family members are eligible to file a wrongful death lawsuit.
 They can also determine whether punitive damages might be part of your potential financial award.

 Your Evidence File Might Prove Your Eligibility to Get Punitive Damages

 Your lawyer might be able to help you build a case that supports your right to financial compensation.
 If the evidence uncovers proof of malice, oppression, or fraud on the part of the at-fault driver, it might also entitle you to additional financial recovery for punitive damages.
 Your evidence file may contain your: